una-dinosauria/local-search-quantization/README.md

 # Local-search Quantization

-This is the code for the papers
+This is the code to reproduce the results of the papers

 * Martinez, J., Clement, J., Hoos H. H. and Little, J. J.:
 [*Revisiting additive quantization*](https://www.cs.ubc.ca/~julm/papers/eccv16.pdf),